-The LT3791-1 switching frequency can be synchronized to an external clock using the SYNC pin.
+The LT3791 switching frequency can be synchronized to an external clock using the SYNC pin.
 Driving SYNC with a 50% duty cycle waveform is always a good choice, otherwise maintain the duty cycle between 10% and 90%.

-The falling edge of CLKOUT corresponds to the rising edge of SYNC thus allowing 2-phase paralleling converters.
-The rising edge of CLKOUT turns on switch M3 and the falling edge of CLKOUT turns on switch M2.
+The rising edge of CLK_OUT corresponds to the rising edge of SYNC thus allowing paralleling converters.
+The falling edge of CLK_OUT turns on switch M3 and the rising edge of CLK_OUT turns on switch M2.